 This study provides important new details about a pivotal point in Egypt's long history.
 The death of Seqenenre stimulated his successors to continue the struggle to unify Egypt and to found the New Kingdom.
 In a stela known as the Tablet of Carnavaron, found in the Temple of Thebes of Karnak, the battles fought by Kamos, son of Seqenenre, are recorded against the Hyksos.
 Kamos fell dead during the war against the Hyksos, and it was Ahmose, the second son of Seqenenre, who completed the expulsion of the Hyksos.
 He fought them, defeated them, and chased them until (modern Gaza in Palestine) and reunited Egypt.

 Zahi Hawass, the former Egyptian Minister of Antiquities, and Sahar Saleem, a professor of radiology, are pioneers in the use of CT scans to study several royal mummies of the New Kingdom including reputable warriors such as Thutmose III, Ramses II, and Ramses III; however, Seqenenre appears to be the only one among them who was on the front line of the battlefield.

 King Seqenenre Taa II, The Brave, ruled southern Egypt during the occupation of the country by the Hyksos, a foreign ruling dynasty that seized the delta in northern Egypt for about a century (1650-1550 BC).

-The mummy of Seqenenre was discovered in Deir al-Bahri Royal Cache in 1881 and was examined then for the first time; in 1960s, the mummy was studied by X-ray.
+The mummy of Seqenenre was discovered in Deir al-Bahri Royal Cache in 1881 and was examined for the first time; in the 1960s, the mummy was studied by X-ray.

 CT scan technology is one of the medical imaging techniques used to study archaeological remains, including mummies, safely and non-invasively, which helps to preserve them.
 CT scans helped study many Egyptian royal mummies and determine age at death, sex, as well as how they died.